Memorix101/raylib4Xbox/README.md

 ### Why a new `PLATFORM_XBOX` instead of `PLATFORM_DESKTOP_WIN32`?

-nxdk emulates the Windows ABI (i386-pc-win32 clang target) but provides none of the Win32 windowing APIs (`CreateWindowEx`, `GetDC`, `wglCreateContext`, etc.). `PLATFORM_DESKTOP_WIN32` needs all of these.
-A dedicated platform file avoids patching the existing desktop backend.
+nxdk emulates the Windows ABI (i386-pc-win32 clang target) but provides none of the Win32 windowing APIs (`CreateWindowEx`, `GetDC`, `wglCreateContext`, etc.). `PLATFORM_DESKTOP_WIN32` needs all of these, so a dedicated platform file avoids patching the existing desktop backend.

 ### How OpenGL runs on the NV2A

-The Xbox's NV2A GPU has a proprietary pushbuffer interface exposed via `pbkit` — it is not OpenGL-compatible at the API level. [nxdk-gles11](https://github.com/Memorix101/nxdk-gles11) bridges that gap: it implements OpenGL ES 1.1 plus the desktop GL 1.1 immediate-mode subset that raylib's rlgl backend needs, translating GL state and draw calls into NV2A pushbuffer commands.
+The Xbox's NV2A GPU has a proprietary pushbuffer interface exposed via `pbkit`.
+It is not OpenGL-compatible at the API level. [nxdk-gles11](https://github.com/Memorix101/nxdk-gles11) bridges that gap by implementing OpenGL ES 1.1 plus the desktop GL 1.1 immediate-mode subset that raylib's rlgl backend needs, translating GL state and draw calls into NV2A pushbuffer commands.

 Two NV2A quirks the library handles transparently:
 - The GPU reads vertex arrays by **physical address**, so client arrays from regular heap memory are staged per draw call into physically contiguous write-combined memory.